 As you may have noticed, “lo mein” is not an English name.
 It is actually derived from the Chinese name “lāo miàn” (1).
 “Lāo” means to stir, and “miàn” means noodles.
 Put together, lo mein is a stirred noodle dish.

+For people wondering if lo mein is vegan-friendly, I have bad news.
 A bowl of lo mein is made by boiling the noodles, meat, and vegetables individually, then mixing them together and stirring them with the sauce.
 Its unique sweet and savory taste makes many people fall in love with it.

 So, What Is Chow Mein?